GMGI-Fisheries/Bioinformatic_workflows/eDNA/01-Metabarcoding ampliseq 12S.md

-# Base scripts for metabarcoding
+# Metabarcoding workflow for 12S amplicon sequencing

-Scripts are located on NU's Discovery Cluster in `/work/gmgi/Fisheries/base_scripts/metabarcoding`.

 *page details in progress.*